blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 or turnout of the people
 surveyed, and thus there are
 `reporting errors <http://www.electproject.org/home/voter-turnout/cps-methodology>`_,
-ones which tend to overestimate turnout and do so in a way which differs systematically among states.
+ones which tend to overestimate turnout in a way which differs systematically among states.
 To account for this, we adjust the turnout probabilities from the CPS so that when they are post-stratified across the citizen population of each state, we get the correct total turnout.
 This was first suggested by `Achen and Hur <https://www.aramhur.com/uploads/6/0/1/8/60187785/2013._poq_coding_cps.pdf>`_